 - Recent directions included in the new Metropolitan Planning Strategy- Plan Melbourne, view website.

 - State Government directions as contained in Practice Note 78, Applying the Residential Zones, December 2013, view document.

 HOW DOES THIS AFFECT ME?

-If your property is currently in the Residential 1 Zone it will be rezoned to the General Residential Zone as of 1 July 2014.
+If your property was in the Residential 1 Zone it has now been rezoned to the General Residential Zone as of 1 July 2014.

 Previously the Residential 1 Zone (existing zone) allowed for a variety of residential development at a range of densities.
 State and local policy encouraged increased densities to be located around shops, services and public transport.

-The change in zone may affect the way you and your neighbours can develop your properties.
+The proposed change in zone may affect the way you and your neighbours can develop your properties.